floresj/jalapeno/README.md

 m := http.NewServeMux()

-// For your individual handlers, pass in an Endpoint m.HandleFunc("/users", c.Endpoint(UserHandler))
+// For your individual handlers, pass in an Endpoint.
+An endpoint returns a HandlerFunc m.HandleFunc("/users", c.Endpoint(UserHandler))

-func UserHandler(w http.ResponseWriter, r *http.Request) error {
+// I return an error if something goes wrong and let someone else deal with it func UserHandler(w http.ResponseWriter, r *http.Request) error {
 	// do stuff
 	u, err := SaveUser(r)

-	//
+	// Oh crap, something went wrong
 	if err != nil {
 	// This will be handled by the ErrorHandler defined below return err
 	}

-	// Do something with u
+	// Do something with u if no error
 }

 // I handle stuff when things go wrong.
 If you have custom errors defined,